ebzzry/ebzzry.github.io/en/src/retrospect.md

 creating my own chaos and peril.
 I forgot to love my own self.

 I have also asked myself, another important question.
 A question that ultimately yielded sleepless nights, anxiety, and the inability to fully grasp the immediate time and space, around me.
-I asked myself, _“Was it worth doing it?”_ It seemed to me that time, that whenever I think about it, I open Pandora’s box.
+_“Was it worth doing it?”_ It seemed to me that time, that whenever I think about it, I open Pandora’s box.
 And somehow, I always convinced myself to open it, to see it for myself.
 I was very curious to know, what was in it, despite admonitions to my own self.
 Another curious soul, gave his two cents, advising me that that was the wrong question to ask.
 That I should seek for the correct